Who this is for — Anyone who wants to improve measurably, avoiding emotional assessments based on single days or single trades.

 What each reporting cycle should contain

 A good report combines numbers, context, and resulting decisions.
+It extends weekly review toward professional management.

 - Key metrics: net P&L, drawdown, win rate, payoff.